TNET-SNU/mmTLS/README.md

 <img style="width:400px;" src="https://github.com/TNET-SNU/mmTLS/assets/53930924/266cfaff-859c-48c0-a1ba-0a3b5b4da25b" />

-Log into the middlebox machine, and just run the script, 'run-scalability.sh', which automatically tests mmTLS middlebox and nginx TLS proxy with various number of cores.
+Log into the middlebox machine, and just run the script, 'run-scalability.sh', which automatically tests mmTLS middlebox and nginx TLS proxy with various numbers of cores.

 ```Bash
 # on atc-ae@box3.kaist.ac.kr